chainloop-dev/chainloop/README.md

 ## Getting started

-See the [getting started guide](https://docs.chainloop.dev/getting-started/installation#command-line-interface-cli-installation) for detailed information on downloading and configuring the Chainloop Command Line Interface (CLI)
+See the [getting started guide](https://docs.chainloop.dev/getting-started/installation#command-line-interface-cli-installation) for detailed information on a) how to download and configure the Chainloop CLI and b) how to deploy Chainloop on your Kubernetes Cluster.

 ### Command Line Interface (CLI) installation